futaoo/LinkClimate/Competency-Questions.md

 Competency Questions (CQs)

-- Where are the sensors situated in a particular administrative region?
+- Where are all the sensors situated in a particular administrative region?

     <aside>
     💡 **Q1:** select out the sensors in the city